crystaldb/autodba/README.md

 ssh -L4000:localhost:4000 <MY_USERNAME>@<MY_HOSTNAME>
 ```

-### Set up access for AutoDBA Collector
+### Set up cloud access policies

-Set up the IAM role for the collector to access database metrics and logs.
+We'll set up the cloud roles/policies for the collector to access database metrics and logs.
 Jump below to the section for your cloud provider (AWS or GCP).

 #### Amazon Web Services (AWS)

 ##### Create IAM policy

+We'll create an IAM policy that allows the collector to view RDS instances, CloudWatch metrics and RDS log files.

 First, save this JSON to a file called **autodba_policy.json**